 How to Use a Shopify Blog to Improve

-Let’s dive deeper into these tactics and see how you can implement them on your Shopify site to improve your SEO.
-This is also where a virtual assistant can come in to assist.
+Let’s explore these tactics further and see how you can implement them on your Shopify site to improve your SEO.
+This is also where a virtual assistant can assist.

 Shopify SEO Strategy 1